mmonfils/neighborhood-lab-dsm/CONTRIBUTING.md

 If you know of a great public resource in Des Moines—like a local tool lending library, a community garden lot with a public water spigot, or a free legal aid clinic—you can help us add it to **The Neighborhood Index**.
 Just check out our blank spreadsheet templates and help us fill in the rows with clear, verified local details.

 ### 2. Polishing our Playbooks
-Read through **The Front Porch Manual** or **The Blueprint Tracker**.
+Read through **The Block Playbook** or **The Blueprint Tracker**.
 If something sounds too much like a stuffy city hall brochure or a textbook memo, let us know!
 We want our guides to read like a casual conversation over a backyard fence, so any help simplifying the language is a huge win.

 ### 3. Fixing Bugs and Links
 If you are comfortable using GitHub and notice a broken relative web link or a formatting error, feel free to open an Issue or send over a Pull Request to patch it up.